Connect with others who understand.

 Chemotherapy

+Sometimes, chemotherapy drugs used to treat other types of blood cancers are given to people who have CMML.
 Chemotherapy drugs don’t cure CMML.
 However, they may normalize blood cell counts, which may help reduce symptoms.

 Treatments for the Spleen

 CMML may make the spleen grow very large.
-People who are having symptoms from an enlarged spleen may be able to shrink it through radiation therapy.
-Radiation uses high-energy beams to kill leukemia cells.
-Alternatively, the spleen may be surgically removed.
-These treatments are not common for people with CMML.
+People who have symptoms from an enlarged spleen may be able to shrink it through radiation therapy.

 Supportive Care

-The goal of supportive care is not to cure leukemia, but rather to reduce symptoms and improve quality of life.
+The goal of supportive care is not to cure leukemia but rather to reduce symptoms and improve quality of life.
 Supportive care is an important part of CMML treatment.

 Many people with CMML have low blood counts.
 One possible treatment for this is a blood transfusion, in which a person with CMML receives blood cells from a donor.
-Alternatively, people with bleeding problems may be able to get a transfusion of platelets (cell fragments responsible for clotting the blood).

 Another supportive care option for people with low blood cell counts is growth factors.
 These molecules encourage the body to produce new blood cells.
-Growth factor treatments may include:

 • Your age